johnzastrow/mqs/README.md

 #### Scripts

-Usually python scripts that correspond to the subprojects listed above.
-The rest of the development files for these scripts will be found under the `docs` directory -- and you don't likely need to look at that stuff unless you want to learn more.
-Just grab scripts from this directory.
+Python scripts for the QGIS Processing Toolbox.
+These correspond to most subprojects listed above.
+Development files for these scripts are in the `docs/` directory.
+Just grab scripts from this directory and add to QGIS Processing Toolbox.

 1. **Scripts\extract_styles_from_projects.py** - see ExtractStylesfromDirectoriesForStyleManager above
 2. **Scripts\vectors2gpkg.py** - see vectors2gpkg above
 3. **Scripts\rasters2gpkg.py** - ⚠️ ABANDONED - see rasters2gpkg above for explanation
 4. **Scripts\batchvectorrename.py** - see batchvectorrename above
 5. **Scripts\inventory_miner.py** - see inventory_miner above

+---

+#### Plugins

+QGIS Plugins (installed differently from Processing scripts).
+Copy entire plugin directory to your QGIS plugins folder, compile resources, then enable in QGIS Plugin Manager.

+1. **Plugins\metadata_manager** - ⚙️ IN DEVELOPMENT - see metadata_manager above for installation instructions